ministryofjustice/opg-performance-data/README.md

 * `nvm use`
 * `yarn install`

-Then to run the site use `yarn run serve` which will run the site on localhost:8080 in watch mode.
+Then to run the site use `yarn run start` which will run the site on localhost:8080 in watch mode.

 ## Contributing